The Field Guide to Pregnancy by Caylie See

-Despite the "scary stuff" we're really glad to have this book to reference to.
-It will also make a nice addition to a gift basket for the next Mom-to-be on our friends list.
+Despite the "scary stuff" I'm really glad to have this book to reference to.
+It will also make a nice addition to a gift basket for the next Mom-to-be on my friends list.

 Book Corner Quick Links